Respiratory Syncytial Virus (RSV) in Children

 How can I help prevent RSV in my child?

-The American Academy of Pediatrics (AAP) recommends that babies at high risk for RSV get a medicine called palivizumab.
+The American Academy of Pediatrics (AAP) recommends that certain babies at highest risk for RSV get a medicine called palivizumab.
+This is given to prevent RSV in those children.
 Ask your child's healthcare provider if your child is at high risk for RSV.
 If so, ask about monthly injections during RSV season to help prevent infection.

-To reduce the risk for RSV, the AAP recommends all babies, especially preterm infants:
+To reduce the risk for RSV, the AAP recommends all babies, especially preterm babies:

 Be protected from contact with smoke